DanTeegan/webapp_ci/README.md

-### What is an environment? testing 123
+### What is an environment? tes44444444ting 123
-An environment in terms of programming in a location where we would deploy the code.
+environment in terms of programming in a location where we would deploy the code.
 There can be several different environments.
 They are as follows:

 - Development environment
 - Testing environment – using a virtual machine